Wednesday, September 11, 2013

 I need to know that my loves of Beethoven, Botticelli, Bruce Springsteen, and cats are

 Loves shared by others.
-Because a life without communion is a life without interpersonal communion
+Because a life without communion is a life without interpersonal communion.

 And such a life is no life, and it's worth leaving